Q1. What do you understand by ‘people as a resource’?

 Ans: ‘People as a resource’ is a term that means how the population can be an asset and not a liability.
 People can make the best use of nature to create more resources when they have the knowledge, skills, and technology.
 This is why human beings are considered a resource.
 It is the abilities of human beings that help in transferring physical material into a valuable resource.
 The idea of people as a resource is linked to the concept of human capital—i.e., the stock of skill and productive knowledge embodied in a population.

-Any production of goods and services requires the presence of the four production factors: land, labor, physical capital, and human capital.
+Any production of goods and services requires the presence of the four production factors: land, labour, physical capital, and human capital.
 The knowledge and enterprise the human capital provides put together the other three factors to produce an output.
 The population becomes an asset instead of a liability when investments are made in the form of education, training and medical care.

 Q2.
 How is human resource different from other resources like land and physical capital